 I am excited to be doing this trip for several reasons.
 I love road trips because there is a freedom you have when driving that doesn’t exist when you are traveling by train or plane.
 I love visiting UNESCO sites and Germany has the 5th highest number of them in the world (37).
 My ancestors also came from Germany in the 19th Century.
 Outside of a great aunt who spoke German, I didn’t experience much in the way of German culture growing up.
 (Being German became highly unfashionable in the United States with its entry into WWI.)

-The sites are a mix of 19th century industrial sites, forests, cathedrals, monasteries, Roman ruins, paleontology digs and gardens.
+The sites are a mix of 19th-century industrial sites, forests, cathedrals, monasteries, Roman ruins, paleontology digs, and gardens.

 The trip will be done in conjunction with Tourism Germany who has organized (in a highly efficient German fashion I might add) my itinerary, my lodging in the different cities as well as providing me with contacts at the various sites I’ll be visiting.
-The logistics of this trip like this isn’t easy and I owe them a great deal of thanks for helping me put this together.
+The logistics of this trip like this isn’t easy and I owe them a lot of thanks for helping me put this together.

-27 locations in 2 weeks sounds like I will be very busy, and I will be, but it isn’t quite as bad as it sounds.
+27 locations in 2 weeks sound like I will be very busy, and I will be, but it isn’t quite as bad as it sounds.
 Most of the sites are cultural sites which consist of a single building or a relatively small area, such as the inner city of a small town.
 Having visited dozens of similar sites in the past, I have a good feel for how long it takes to visit them (usually 1-2 hours).
 Also, because Germany has so many sites, you are usually never more than a 1-2 hour drive from the next one.
 There are a few clusters that are in very close proximity which will occasionally let me visit 3 in one day.

 Most days on the trip will involve visiting a site in the morning in the city where I spent the night and then visiting another site in the afternoon about 30-90 minutes drive from the morning location.
 When you think of it in those terms, it isn’t really that bad.